yashs33244/malfoy/README.md

 - **UI Components**: Leveraged high-quality components from magicui.design, 21st.dev, and shadcnblocks.com
 - **Scheduling**: Integrated Calendly for meeting scheduling capabilities
 - **Deployment**: AWS infrastructure with Docker-optimized setup for both development and production environments

+### Tech Decisions

+- **PostgreSQL**: I chose PostgreSQL for its reliability, ACID compliance, and extensive feature set.
+PostgreSQL's advanced capabilities like JSON support, powerful indexing, and complex query functionality make it ideal for a data-intensive application like Malfoy.
+The Neon Database serverless implementation allows for easy scaling and management.
+- **TanStack Query**: I implemented TanStack Query to handle server state management because it dramatically simplifies data fetching, caching, and synchronization.
+This improves both performance and user experience by reducing unnecessary network requests and providing useful loading/error states.

+## Creative Additions Worth Highlighting

+- **Comprehensive Email System**: The application features a robust email system with:
+  - Email verification for new accounts to ensure user authenticity
+  - Welcome emails with personalized onboarding guidance
+  - Password reset functionality with secure, time-limited tokens
+  - Notification emails for important account events and pricing alerts
+  - Styled, responsive email templates that match the application's design language
+- **Interactive Pricing Calculator**: I developed a dynamic pricing calculator that visualizes pricing impact in real-time as users adjust parameters
+- **Custom Chart Components**: I built specialized chart components that present pricing data in intuitive, actionable formats
+- **Comparative Analysis Tools**: The application includes tools to compare pricing strategies against competitors and historical performance

 ## AI-Assisted Design Process